What Is a Deepfake?

 This figure shows the deepfake process through training (top two rows) and the creation of a deepfake (bottom row).
 In the training phase, the encoder (blue) is shared between different images to create the latent faces (middle portraits) from the input images (left portraits).

 Individual decoders are trained for each person (green and pink).
-In the creation phase, the same encoder is used, but the decoder for a different person is used which leads to the creation of an image which has the pose and expression of the input image but the style of the person used to create the decoder.
+In the creation phase, the same encoder is used, but the decoder for a different person is used.
+This leads to an image that has the pose and expression of the input image but the style of the person used to create the decoder.

 Are Deepfakes Only Videos?